nicolasmarie1/pcvs/docs/source/basics/features.rst

 Scale a test-suite depending on the target machine
 ##################################################

-From PCVS approach, a benchmarks is a collection of programs. coupled with a compiler and a launcher, sets of tests can be build to dynamically adapt the machine to test.
-With a single edition, a test-suite can be ported from a validating an MPI implementation on a simple workstation (no tests requiring more than one node & 4-8 MPI processes) to largest supercomputers (thousands of nodes).
+From PCVS approach, a benchmark is a collection of programs.
+Coupled with a compiler and a launcher, sets of tests can be built to dynamically adapt the machine to test.
+With a single edition, a test-suite can be ported from a validating an MPI implementation on a simple workstation (no tests requiring more than one node & 4-8 MPI processes) to the largest supercomputers (thousands of nodes).
 PCVS allow this thanks to **criterions**, a variadic component to apply to a program to build tests.
 It may be populated as follows in a profile:

 .. code-block:: yaml